RedisGears/RedisGears/docs/docs/Quick_Start.md

 linkTitle: "Quick start"
 weight: 1
 description: >
-    Get started with Triggers and Functions
+    Get started with triggers and functions
 ---

 Use the `TFUNCION LOAD` command to create a new library in your Redis instance.